 Step 3: Follow Up if you have questions:

 When students start doing makeup work, they will probably have questions because they were not in class to learn the material.
 Even when the student gets the notes from a friend, there may still be questions about how to complete an assignment.
 Students are not expected to suffer in silence.
 THEY SHOULD ALWAYS ASK FOR HELP.
 Not asking for help when help is needed is just another way that students procrastinate when getting work done.
 If it is an appropriate time, students can email their teacher.
 Otherwise, students can ask a friend or a tutor for help.

 Step 4: TURN IT IN

 After students have done the work and turned it in, they should make sure they get credit.
-This may be shocking to some students, but teachers are human beings too and they make mistakes.
-Sometimes even if a student turns work in the day that they return from an absence, teachers will forget to change it in the gradebook.
+This may be shocking to some students, but teachers are also human beings who make mistakes.
+Sometimes, even if a student turns in work on the day that they return from an absence, teachers will forget to change it in the gradebook.
 Students should check grades a week after submitting make-up work to make sure that all credit is recorded.
-If the grade is not updated after a week, students should send a polite email to your teacher to remedy the situation.
-It is important that students advocate for themselves, but always be respectful.
+If the grade is not updated after a week, students should send a polite email to their teacher to remedy the situation.
+It is important that students advocate for themselves but always be respectful.

 Using this 5-step plan will ensure that you don’t fall behind after missing a few days of school. `This is just one way to stay on top of grades and ensure success in the classroom.
-For more tips like these and more information about our unique one on one academic coaching services, please visit this page: https://saotg.com/one-on-one-coaching/
+For more tips like these and more information about our unique one-on-one academic coaching services, please visit this page.